 Never wrap a damp or unwashed Furlex in plastic or other impervious material.

-In areas where frost can occur, the Furlex should be stored in a dry place or with it's centre sections raised.
-This is to avoid ice damage to luff sections at sub-zero temperatures.
+In areas where frost can occur, the Furlex should be stored in a dry place or with its centre sections raised.
+This is to avoid ice damage to luff sections in sub-zero temperatures.